Amirgu/Football-Betting/README.md

-# Football Betting project for Over/Under 2.5 Goals Market
+# Football Betting project for Over/Under 2.5 Goals Market, Game Results Prediction (In progress)

 Implementation of the following paper :A profitable model for predicting the over/under market in football , Edward Wheatcroft